microsoft/azuredevopslabs/labs/vsts/continuousintegration/readme.md

 If you are not using the VSTS Demo Data Generator, you can clone the code from this [GitHub repository](https://github.com/Microsoft/myhealthclinic2017)

-## Exercise 1: Build ASP.NET CORE
+## Exercise 1: Build ASP.NET Core

 ASP.NET Core is a lean and composable framework for building web and cloud applications.
 Here we'll show you how to automatically build the **HealthClinic ASP.NET Core** application.

-If you have provisioned your project using the demo generator, you will notice the build definition already existing in your project.
+If you have provisioned your project using the demo generator, the build definition should have been automatically created for you.
 You can follow the labs without adding or modifying the tasks to understand how a build pipeline works in VSTS.
 Otherwise, you can follow the steps to create a new one.

 ### Task1 : Creating New Build Definition